 The best rates are often found at local phone or electronics shops.
 However, before you hand over your phone, see if they’re licensed by the manufacturer.
 If they’re not, repairs will void your warranty.

 Then again, if your phone is broken, the warranty isn’t doing you much good either.

 If you can’t find a shop nearby, search your local online classifieds or social media groups.
 You’ll often find someone offering mobile repair services.

 See If Your Credit Card Company Provides Any Insurance

-Exact terms vary by card.
-Some only extend manufacturer’s warranties while others add additional “purchase protection” to help with damaged or stolen items.
+Some credit cards offer device protection although the exact terms vary by card.
+Some only extend manufacturer’s warranties while others add additional “purchase protection” or "device insurance" to help with damaged or stolen items.

 However, most purchase protection options are only good for 90 to 120 days from the date of purchase.
 So you can’t count on this for long-term protection.
 They’ll also require you to make a claim through any insurance options you might have elsewhere before triggering your purchase protection.

 Coverage amounts vary.
 If your card doesn’t include enough coverage for the full price of your phone, you might need to cover the difference out of pocket.

 In most cases, you’ll start the claims process by calling your credit card provider instead of your carrier or the device manufacturer.